apache/airflow/docs/apache-airflow/installation/upgrading.rst

 Post-upgrade warnings
 .....................

 Typically you just need to successfully run ``airflow db upgrade`` command and this is all.
-However in some cases, the migration might find some old, stale and probably wrong data in your database and moves it aside to a separate table.
+However, in some cases, the migration might find some old, stale and probably wrong data in your database and moves it aside to a separate table.
 In this case you might get warning in your webserver UI about the data found.